matrei/pingcrm-grails/README.md

 > There is a hosted installation of this demo application available at:\
 > https://pingcrm.mattiasreichel.com
 >
-> The demo is restarted and the database is wiped and reseeded every hour.\
+> The demo is running in a container that is recreated and the database is wiped and reseeded every hour.\
 >**Please be respectful when editing data**.

 ## Requirements